 I’m not sure how traditional this is, but…

-PDF version for easy printing: Traditions bluff
+PDF for easy saving and printing: Traditions bluff